Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 extension foo
 ```

 The `extensions` entry maps the declaration name `foo` to a fully qualified artifact reference.
 It is distinct from `artifacts.aliases`, which defines reusable artifact-location aliases.
 The expected artifact type is known from the declaration.
-Module references must end in `.bicep` or `.json`, and local extension references must end in `.tgz`.
+Module references must end in `.bicep` or `.json`.
+Local extension references do not require a particular filename extension; `.tgz` is conventional, but Bicep determines validity from the package contents.
 Bicep loads the referenced file directly and does not probe its containing directory for a conventional filename.

 When a local `.bicep` module contains further references, its ordinary relative references and fully qualified `local:` references are anchored to that module file.
 The closest applicable `bicepconfig.json` is selected for each source file using existing configuration discovery rules.
 Artifact aliases and redirects therefore apply to transitive references as well as references in the entrypoint.
 A redirect is applied at most once to each reference; after it selects a local file, references inside that file are resolved normally.
 Existing module-cycle detection continues to report cycles involving local or redirected modules.